-Letters of Recommendation - Letters of recommendation are a very important component of your application.
+Letters of Recommendation - Letters of recommendation are the single most important component of your application.
 Do not be afraid to ask the potential reference whether they feel sufficiently comfortable with your performance and abilities to write a good (excellent) letter of recommendation that strongly supports your application.